Artificial Intelligence

 The Future of Artificial Intelligence Act was proposed as a bill in order to require the Secretary of Commerce to establish the Federal Advisory Committee on the development and implementation of artificial intelligence.
 It is also known as the “Fundamentally Understanding The Usability and Realistic Evolution of Artificial Intelligence Act of 2017.”
 It considers how the development of artificial intelligence can affect cost savings and streamline operations in healthcare, cybersecurity, infrastructure, and disaster recovery.
 This statute is concerned with the protection of our privacy rights.

 We understand how artificial intelligence affects your rights and responsibilities.
 In fact, artificial intelligence has a direct impact on intellectual property rights.
-So, in some cases we must determine who owns the intellectual property?
+So, in some cases we must determine who owns the intellectual property.
 Is it the programmer?
 Is it the user who provided the specifications for the work?
 Furthermore, there are programs that can produce music by listening to it.
 There are programs that can restore or create mimics of famous artists.
 Thus, we may need to determine the copyright law's limitations.
 It’s important to note that some countries have publicly recognized a robot’s rights as a citizen, which has raised concerns about its impact on international laws.
 Also, artificial intelligence may affect privacy rights.
 There are digital assistants that make appointments, book reservations, and call businesses.
 However, their conversations are being recorded which may pose a liability towards manufacturers.
 In fact, in some jurisdictions it is a crime to record communications without prior consent.
 For example, California Penal Code § 632 denotes that persons who intentionally record confidential communications without the consent of all parties may be punished by a fine of up to $2,500 per violation, or imprisonment not exceeding one year, or both.

 The regulation of autonomous vehicles is another important topic.
 Many jurisdictions have passed laws to regulate autonomous vehicles.
 These regulations are meant to promote innovation and protect the public.
 The National Conference of State Legislatures provides a list of the current laws.
 In fact, the State of California, under SB 1298, has passed legislation that requires its agencies to adopt safety standards.